 Experience an evening of modern belly dance with timeless appeal.
-Showcasing a variety of styles and artists, Chicago-based troupe Spellbound, and premier belly dance artist Jill Parker - all tied together by mistress of ceremonies Eva la Feva - Winterlux is sure to delight belly dance newcomers and aficionados alike.
-Winterlux will be held at the Filament Theatre, 4041 N. Milwaukee Avenue in Chicago, on December 2, 2017 at 8 pm.
+Showcasing a variety of styles and artists, Chicago-based troupe Spellbound, and premier belly dance artist Michelle Sorensen - all tied together by mistress of ceremonies Eva la Feva - Winterlux is sure to delight belly dance newcomers and aficionados alike.
+Winterlux will be held at the Filament Theatre, 4041 N. Milwaukee Avenue in Chicago, on January 26, 2019 at 8 pm.
 This intimate and opulent spectacle is sure to bring audiences to their feet.

 Spellbound Belly Dance